-The draft Stoke Golding NDP has been appraised against each of the environmental objectives in the SEA Framework.
-In undertaking the appraisal, each of the policies in the NDP has been considered individually and collectively.
+The draft Stoke Golding NDP has been assessed against each of the environmental objectives in the SEA Framework.
+In undertaking the assessment, each of the policies in the NDP has been considered individually and collectively.
 A summary of the findings is presented below.

-Biodiversity Historic Environment Landscape Population and Housing Health and wellbeing Positive Minor -ve Neutral Significant +ve Minor +ve
+Biodiversity Historic Environment Landscape Population and Housing Health and wellbeing Positive Neutral Minor +ve Significant +ve Minor +ve

-The plan is broadly predicted to have positive effects, with significant positive effects predicted for Population and Housing as the NDP seeks to exceed the objectively assessed local housing needs and enhance local access to services and facilities.
+The plan is broadly predicted to have positive effects, with significant positive effects predicted for Population and Housing as the NDP identifies the objectively assessed local housing needs and introduces measures to safeguard housing delivery.
+The NDP further seeks to enhance local access to services and facilities.